 My top pick for a dog proof can is the excellent Simplehuman Kitchen Step With Lock.
 It features a strong exterior, lockable top, and a simple foot pedal design – plus it looks great.

 As I mentioned, the main reason to get a dog proof bin is to protect your pet from dangerous substances.

 This is particularly important in the kitchen.
-Many human foods are poisonous to dogs, including onions, grapes, chocolate, macadamia nuts, avocado, raisins, and any foods containing xylitol (such as chewing gum or some brands of peanut butter.)
+Many human foods are poisonous to dogs, including onions, grapes, chocolate, macadamia nuts, avocado, raisins, and any foods containing xylitol (such as chewing gum, certain types of jelly bean or some brands of peanut butter.)
 Cooked bones are also dangerous, as they can splinter inside the gut.

 Even foods that are safe for dogs can become dangerous if left to become moldy in a trash can.

 Rotting food is filled with potentially harmful bacteria, parasites and fungi, which if eaten can lead to a condition called “garbage gut” – the canine version of food poisoning.

 These bacteria can cause more than just a bout of diarrhea.
 The worst cases of poisoning can lead to high temperatures, seizures and even death if untreated.

 Aside from food, trash cans may contain a variety of other dangerous items.
 These include: